Quick and Easy Brown Buttered Carrots and Peas Recipe

-- Stir frequently until the butter becomes golden in color and some brown bits start to collect at the bottom.
+- Stir frequently with a whisk or spatula until the butter becomes golden in color and some brown bits start to collect at the bottom.

 - In this case, it’s fine to not get it completely browned before adding the carrots and peas, because it’ll continue to develop its flavors and aroma after you toss in the veggies.

-What do you serve these buttered peas and carrots with?
+What do you need to make this peas and carrots recipe?